antonybudianto/angular-starter/README.md

 gulp serve-build
 ```
 It uses [SystemJS Builder](https://github.com/systemjs/builder) to bundle your application so it's ready for production use

+## Extension
+You can extend this starter with many extensions built by open source community.
+Browse the extensions [here](https://github.com/ngstarter)

 ## Contributing
 Feel free to submit a PR if there are any issues or new features, read [this](https://github.com/antonybudianto/angular2-starter/blob/master/CONTRIBUTING.md) before